mollyic/MRI_qa/README.md

 **Note:** do not close your scan viewer, after your review has been entered the current image will be closed and the next image will open automatically

 ### Ending the session
-The session will end automatically when all files are reviewed, to end early input ctrl + C. Your reviews will be saved to the existing or new .json file and results from the MongoDB database will be downloaded as a .json file with the prefix 'mongodb-import'
+The session will end automatically when all files are reviewed, to end early input ctrl + C. Your reviews will be saved to the .json file or MongoDB database.
+Results from the MongoDB database will be automatically downloaded as a .json file with the prefix 'mongodb-import'